 - Thinning: Most airless sprayers are powerful enough to pump paint to the gun without having to thin the material first, but paint must be thinned with an HVLP.
 The orifices in the gun are small and clog when the material being sprayed is too thick.
 Thinning your paint takes a little experimentation to get the right viscosity.
 Thinning paint for an airless isn't necessary for spraying and rolling walls or siding, but it's a good idea for fine finish work to prevent orange peel.

 - The clean-up: There is more clean-up with a cup sprayer, and if you don't keep the orifices on the fluid nozzle unobstructed, the gun will clog and spray an uneven fan pattern.
 You have to disassemble the fluid needle and nozzle inside the gun, along with the cup and the filter inside.
-It takes me longer to clean these parts than my other sprayers that only need to be flushed out with clean water and the filter washed off.
+It takes me longer to clean these parts than my other sprayers that only need to be flushed out with clean water and have their filters washed off.

 Airless Paint Sprayer vs. HVLP for Cabinets

 For me, an airless sprayer works best for spray painting cabinet doors, at least from a production standpoint, unless it's a small kitchen with less than 10 doors.
 With an airless, you can work directly out of the paint container and spray multiple doors at a time instead of having to continuously refill a cup.
 An HVLP works great too, but it takes longer to spray and finish the job.